Produce high-quality learning videos quickly and easily.

 Export your final video as an .MP4 file and upload it to your playback medium.

-Tip: You can do many more cool things with editing software, such as transitions, fades in and out, filters, subtitles, and much more.
+Tip: With editing software, you can of course do many more cool things, like transitions, fades, filters, subtitles, and much more.
 The above steps are just the basics that you should definitely do for every video.

-Now you have learned step by step what is important when creating educational videos.
-In the end, we have a few general tips for creating your own videos for workshops, seminars, training, coaching, e-learning, and blended learning.
+Now you have learned step by step what is important when creating learning videos.
+Finally, we have a few general tips for creating your own videos for workshops, seminars, training, coaching, e-learning, and blended learning.

 10 Tips for Good Videos in Online Courses

 Keep your video short!
-2 minutes is completely sufficient for a learning video, no more than 3 minutes should be used.
+2 minutes are totally sufficient for a learning video, no more than 3 should be allowed.

-Good sound is crucial for the video quality of any video.
-If your viewer does not understand what you are saying or there are distracting background noises, they will quickly tune out.
+Good sound is essential for the video quality of any video.
+If your viewer cannot understand what you are saying or if there are distracting background noises, they will quickly tune out.

-Always film in landscape format!
-Our eyes are positioned next to each other, not on top of each other.
+Always film in landscape mode!
+Our eyes are positioned side by side, not on top of each other.
 And most digital playback devices are designed for landscape formats.
 We recommend using the 16:9 format for every video.

 Pay attention to relevant content for the viewer: Make it clear in your video why your viewers or learners should watch it.
 They need to know if the video is interesting for them and what prior knowledge they may need to understand your content.

-Without a call-to-action nothing works!
-Your viewer must know exactly what you expect from them at the end of your video - even if you only ask them to watch the next video in the online course.
+No call to action means nothing happens!
+At the end of your video, your viewer must know exactly what you expect from them - even if you just ask them to watch the next video in the online course.

-Place your video in the context of the entire workshop, seminar, or e-learning: Does the content refer to something you mentioned in the seminar?
-Are there additional sources on the topic?
+Place your video in the context of the entire workshop, seminar, or e-learning: Does the content relate to something you mentioned in the seminar?
+Are there any additional sources on the topic?

-Externally commissioned videos are expensive.
-They are usually only worth it if you want to make a large image film or something similar.
+Videos commissioned externally are expensive.
+They are usually only worthwhile if you want to produce a large image film or something similar.

 Pay attention to your correct mindset when filming videos.
-Be confident, in a good mood, and do not fear mistakes: A single slip of the tongue appears more authentic to the viewer than a flawlessly read text.
-Most mistakes are not noticed at all or are quickly forgotten.
-Even professional news anchors on television occasionally stumble - that’s just part of it and makes the person in front of the camera likable.
+Be confident, in good spirits, and don’t fear mistakes: A single slip of the tongue seems more authentic to the viewer than a perfectly read script.
+Usually, mistakes are also not noticed at all or quickly forgotten.
+Even professional news anchors on television stumble sometimes - it’s just part of it and makes the person in front of the camera likable.

-Use your videos as advertising: Videos clearly show how a training, coaching, or online course can look with you.
-Therefore, use your video outside of your e-learning, for example as an example on your website.
+Use your videos for advertising: Videos expressively show what a training, coaching, or online course can look like with you.
+Therefore, also use your video outside of your e-learning, for example as a sample on your website.